Clinical Aspects of Maternal and Newborn Health

 Tu, Th, 9:00 - 10:20am

-Presents morbidity and mortality in the mother, fetus, and newborn and the health care practices utilized to prevent, diagnose, and treat this morbidity.
-Guest speakers in clinical care present lectures from the clinical perspective; course instructors present the public health perspective.
+Presents morbidity and mortality in the mother, fetus, and newborn and the health care practices utilized to prevent, diagnose, and treat morbidities.
+Includes lectures presented by guest speakers in clinical care from the clinical perspective; course instructors present the public health perspective.

 Learning ObjectivesUpon successfully completing this course, students will be able to:

-- Identify the commonly used as well as state of the art health care interventions to prevent, diagnose and treat morbidity in the mother, fetus and newborn.
+- Describe the commonly used as well as state of the art health care interventions to prevent, diagnose and treat morbidity in the mother, fetus and newborn

-- Use a public health perspective to identify evidence-based health care interventions to prevent, diagnose and treat morbidity in the mother, fetus and newborn.
+- Articulate the public health perspective to identify evidence-based health care interventions to prevent, diagnose and treat morbidity in the mother, fetus and newborn

 Methods of Assessment